fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 * Why `ExceptT MyException IO` is sometimes considered an anti-pattern?
   * How do we mislead the user of our transformer stack if we use this pattern?
   * Can it be helpful?
-  * When would you prefer `ExceptT IO` instead of IO exceptions?
+  * When would you prefer `ExceptT e IO` instead of IO exceptions?
 When the opposite?
 * What basic type classes do help us to distinguish the functions with an effect of failure?
   * `Control.Monad.Except.MonadError`
   * `Control.Monad.Catch.MonadThrow`,